 As many business owners are aware, mold can cause damage to buildings and personal property.
 While most molds aren't harmful to humans, some produce substances that can that can cause illness.
 Thus, mold infestations in buildings can lead to lawsuits against building owners, contractors and other types of businesses.

 The term "toxic mold" was popularized by the media in the late 1990s.
-It became a media sensation in 2001, when a Texas couple won $32 million in a mold-related lawsuit against their homeowners insurer.
-Yet, the huge award had little to do with mold toxicity.
+It became a media sensation in 2001 when a Texas couple won $32 million in a mold-related lawsuit against their homeowner's insurer.
+The huge award had little to do with mold toxicity.
 The damages the couple received were for property damage caused by leaky pipes, not bodily injury.
 While the plaintiffs contended the mold had made them sick, they were unable to prove a direct relationship between their health problems and the mold.

 The $32 million award was later reduced to a bit over $4 million.